Alpha Corvi

-Alpha Corvi, also named Alchiba /'ælkɪbə/, is an F-type main-sequence star and, despite its "alpha" designation, is the fifth-brightest star in the constellation of Corvus.
-Based on parallax measurements made by the Gaia mission, it is approximately 49 light-years from the Sun.
+Alpha Corvi is a binary star system in the southern constellation of Corvus.
+It has the proper name Alchiba, pronounced /'ælkɪbə/; Alpha Corvi is its Bayer designation.
+Despite its "alpha" designation, it is the fifth-brightest star in Corvus with an apparent visual magnitude of 4.03.
+Based on parallax measurements made by the Gaia mission, it is approximately 49 ly from the Sun.

 Nomenclature

-α Corvi (Latinised to Alpha Corvi, abbreviated Alpha Crv, α Crv) is the star's Bayer designation.
+α Corvi, which is Latinised to Alpha Corvi and abbreviated Alpha Crv or α Crv, is the star's Bayer designation.

 It bore the traditional names Al Chiba (ألخبا al-xibā, 'tent') and Al Minliar al Ghurab (Arabic منقار الغراب al-manxar al-ghurab) or Minkar al Ghurab.
 The latter appeared in the catalogue of stars in the Calendarium of Al Achsasi al Mouakket, which was translated into Latin as Rostrum Corvi, 'beak of the crow'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
-The WGSN approved the name Alchiba for this star on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.
+The WGSN approved the name Alchiba for the primary star on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese astronomy, Alchiba is called 右轄, Pinyin: yòuxiá, meaning 'right linchpin', because it stands alone in the 'right linchpin' asterism, Chariot mansion (see: Chinese constellations), 右轄, yòuxiá was westernized into Yew Hea by R.H.
 Allen.